-Students observe and undertake minimal activities within an organisation.
+WIL volunteering allows students to observe and undertake minimal volunteering activities within an organisation.
 These opportunities must meet the volunteer definitions in the FairWork legislation.

 Due to the unique characteristics of our courses, each faculty conducts their WIL programs differently.
-For information, contact details, booking procedures and more please visit your desired faculty from the list below:
+For information, contact details, booking procedures and more, please visit your desired faculty below:

 - Architecture, Building and Planning

 - FairWork Ombudsman – information for employers on rights and responsibilities associated with work placements, internships and volunteers.